Skip to main content

 Tagging

-To enhance organization and searchability, you can assign tags to jobs a list of strings.
+To enhance organization and analysis, additional tags can be added to a job.

 import strangeworks as sw